 When you’ve pasted the audiences to all your ad groups, I recommend you check the Audiences area in the editor to make sure everything is set to Bid only as in the image below:

 If you do find any groups set to Target and bid instead of Bid only, you should go to Ad groups and choose the Flexible reach tab as shown below.
 Here, you can select every ad group and then make sure Bid only is selected under Interests and remarketing.

 This is actually the one mistake that amplifies all the other mistakes mentioned in this post.
-It’s limited how much damage can happen to an account if you follow up the next day and manage to spot any mistakes you might have made.
+It’s limited how much damage can happen to an account if you follow up the next day and manage to spot any Google Ads pitfalls you might have made.